 In pursuing her interest in the development and evolution of non-verbal cognition, Nicola also works with young children and non-human apes.
 Her findings have led her to suggest that intelligence in birds and human and non-human primates evolved independently.

 A dancer herself, Nicola explores dance as a form of non-verbal communication.
 She was the first Scientist in Residence at the dance company Rambert, a title she has continuously held since 2011.
 She also collaborates with artist and writer Clive Wilkins on The Captured Thought.
-Nicky and Clive regularly dance together, have given a TEDx talk entitled 'Conversations Without Words’, and will present a Royal Society lecture at this year’s Hay Festival.
+Nicky and Clive regularly dance together, have given a TEDx talk entitled 'Conversations Without Words' and presented a Royal Society lecture at the Hay Festival.

 Nicola is the Director, and Clive Co-Director, of the 'Cambridge Centre for the Integration of Science, Technology and Culture'.